chocolatey/choco-wiki/HelpersReference.md

 * [[Install-ChocolateyFileAssociation|HelpersInstallChocolateyFileAssociation]] - v0.9.8.20+
 * [[Update-SessionEnvironment|HelpersUpdateSessionEnvironment]] - v0.9.8.20+

-###Non-Administrator Safe Helpers
+### Non-Administrator Safe Functions
 Some folks expressed a desire to have chocolatey not run as administrator to reach continuous integration and developers that are not administrators on their machines.
-Starting with chocolatey [[v0.9.8.3|ReleaseNotes]], this has been possible.

-These are the helpers from above as one list.
+These are the functions from above as one list.

 * [[Install-ChocolateyZipPackage|HelpersInstallChocolateyZipPackage]]
 * [[Install-ChocolateyPowershellCommand|HelpersInstallChocolateyPowershellCommand]]